-Both Darden’s full-time and executive programs are well into the admissions cycle for the Class of 2023 — which means it’s officially interview season!
+Darden’s full-time, executive and deferred enrollment (Future Year Scholars) programs are well into their respective cycles — which means it’s officially interview season!

 If we’ve said it once, we’ve said it a million times: Interviews are our favorite part of the application process!
 It is both a luxury and a pleasure to spend around 30 minutes with applicants, and the interview goes a long way to helping the Admissions Committee understand who you are, your goals and motivations, the “why” of your narrative, as well as a number things about you like communication skills, presence, etc. — that may be harder to glean from the application itself.

 In our full-time MBA application process, interviews are conducted by Admissions Committee members as well as second year students on our Student Admissions Committee (SAC).
-In our Executive MBA application process, interviews are conducted by members of our Admissions Committee.
+In our Executive MBA and deferred enrollment application processes, interviews are conducted by members of our Admissions Committee.